PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## checkquota revisited

 Earlier we created an alias for checkquota.
-Now lets take a look at the source code:
+Now let's take a look at the source code:

 ```
 $ cat $(which checkquota)